 Typically, Khronos does not bother with clothing of any stripe.
 After all, when you can literally wrap your body around the world, why should you?
 Even when he assumes a human-like size and aspect, Khronos does not bother with mere clothing, unless he feels a sudden need for decorum.

 Khronos has a primarily detached personality, typically seeing the 'big picture' more than individual events.
-Unlike Ananke, he does not typically bother to meddle with the affairs of his descendants, simply going about his job of keeping time functioning properly.
+Unlike Ananke, he usually doesn't bother meddling with the affairs of his descendants, simply going about his job of keeping time functioning properly.

 Real Name: Khronos